 - Toric Lens

-- ReStor Lens
+- Symfony Lens

-The Standard IOL
+The Standard IOL/Distance Vision Only

 This is by far the most common IOL implanted (approximately 84% of the time).
-It is a spherical lens which will correct for one focal point (usually for distance) and will not correct the eye for astigmatism (warpage of the cornea).
+It is a spherical lens which will correct for one focal point (usually for distance) and will not correct the eye for astigmatism (irregular cornea).
 After surgery with this IOL, the patient will always need prescription glasses (usually for astigmatism and for reading).
 Most insurers cover this IOL.
 Dr. Murrell’s office can help with the insurance pre-certification and costs upon verification of benefits.

 Dr. Murrell performs a minimally invasive, small-incision, no-stitch cataract surgery called phacoemulsification (phaco) surgery.
 During this procedure, a tiny incision is made in the eye to make room for a small ultrasonic probe.
 This probe breaks up, or emulsifies, the cloudy lens into tiny pieces.
 The pieces are then suctioned out through the probe.
 Because of its small size, the incision can heal on its own and only requires topical (eye drop) anesthesia, although you do have other options (see Anesthesia).
-There are no injections or stitches.
+There are no sutures needed.

 Is Cataract Surgery Painful?